sinricpro/micropython-sinricpro-sdk/README.md

 # Micropython-SinricPro SDK

-Alexa, Google Home, SmartThings and cloud for MicroPython.
+The simple way to control your MicroPython board with Amazon Alexa, Google Home, SmartThings, Homebridge and Node-RED.

 ### Which device types are working as of now?